actions/importer-labs/circle_ci/6-forecast.md

 - `Queue time` metrics describe the amount of time a job spent waiting for a runner to be available to execute it.
 - `Concurrent jobs` metrics describe the amount of jobs running at any given time.
 This metric can be used to define the number of runners a customer should configure.

-Additionally, these metrics are defined for each queue of runners defined in GitLab.
+Additionally, these metrics are defined for each queue of runners defined in CircleCI.
 This is especially useful if there are a mix of hosted/self-hosted runners or high/low spec machines to see metrics specific to different types of runners.

 ## Forecasting multiple providers